Souleymeine/escape-lib/README.md

 This project uses semantic versioning : https://semver.org/

 # NOT READY FOR USE.
-THERE IS ABSOLUTELY NO WARRANTY
+THERE IS ABSOLUTELY NO WARRANTY.

 ## Developpement scheme
 The project will use the `feature` / `bugfix` / `test` convetion for branch names but adds another one called "goal".